atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

 # Uninstall and Cleanup

-!!! warning "You may lose valuable data in cleanup process"
+!!! warning "You may lose valuable data in the cleanup process"
-    Before you start uninstall the products and infrastructure make sure you have backed up all data you may need.
+    Before you start uninstalling the products and infrastructure make sure you have backed up all data you may need.

     After uninstall you have no access to the product data including local volume, shared volume, database, and Terraform state information.